Persecution of Muslims during the Ottoman contraction

-During the decline and dissolution of the Ottoman Empire, Muslim (including Ottoman Turks, Albanians, Bosniaks, Circassians, Serb Muslims, Greek Muslims, Muslim Roma, Pomaks) inhabitants living in territories previously under Ottoman control, often found themselves as a persecuted minority after borders were re-drawn.
-These populations were subject to genocide, expropriation, massacres, and ethnic cleansing.
+During the decline and dissolution of the Ottoman Empire, Muslim inhabitants (including Turks, Kurds, Albanians, Bosnian Muslims, Circassians, Serb Muslims, Greek Muslims, Muslim Roma, Pomaks) living in territories previously under Ottoman control often found themselves persecuted after borders were re-drawn.
+These populations were subject to genocide, expropriation, massacres, religious persecution, mass rape, and ethnic cleansing.

-The 19th century saw the rise of nationalism in the Balkans coincide with the decline of Ottoman power, which resulted in the establishment of an independent Greece, Serbia and Bulgaria and Romania.
+The 19th century saw the rise of nationalism in the Balkans coincide with the decline of Ottoman power, which resulted in the establishment of an independent Greece, Serbia, Bulgaria and Romania.
 At the same time, the Russian Empire expanded into previously Ottoman-ruled or Ottoman-allied regions of the Caucasus and the Black Sea region.
-These conflicts created large numbers of Muslim refugees.
-Persecutions of Muslims resumed during World War I by the invading Russian troops in the east and during the Turkish War of Independence in the west, east, and south of Anatolia by Greeks and Armenians.
+These conflicts such as the Circassian genocide created large numbers of Muslim refugees.
+Persecutions of Muslims resumed during World War I by the invading Russian troops in the east and during the Turkish War of Independence in the west, east, and south of Anatolia by Greek troops and Armenian fedayis.
 After the Greco-Turkish War, a population exchange between Greece and Turkey took place, and most Muslims of Greece left.
 During these times many Muslim refugees, called Muhacir, settled in Turkey.

 Background

-Turkish presence and Islamisation of native peoples in the Balkans
+The Turkish presence and the Islamisation of native peoples in the Balkans

 For the first time, Ottoman military expeditions shifted from Anatolia to Europe and the Balkans with the occupation of the Gallipoli peninsula in the 1350s.
 After the region was conquered by the Muslim Ottoman Empire, the Turkish presence grew.
 Some of the settlers were Yörüks, nomads who quickly became sedentary, and others were from urban classes.
 They settled in almost all of the towns, but the majority of them settled in the Eastern Balkans.
 The main areas of settlement were Ludogorie, Dobrudzha, the Thracian plain, the mountains and plains of northern Greece and Eastern Macedonia around the Vardar river.

 Between the 15th and 17th centuries, large numbers of native Balkan peoples converted to Islam.
 Places of mass conversions were in Bosnia, Albania, North Macedonia, Kosovo, Crete, and the Rhodope Mountains.
 Some of the native population converted to Islam and became Turkish over time, mainly those in Anatolia.

-Motives for persecution
+Motives for the persecution

 Hall points out that atrocities were committed by all sides during the Balkan conflicts.
 Deliberate terror was designed to instigate population movements out of particular territories.
 The aim of targeting the civilian population was to carve ethnically homogeneous countries.